COA5: Clinical significance

 Variants of COA5 have been mainly associated with a mitochondrial complex IV deficiency, a deficiency of the enzyme complex Complex IV, which is responsible for the catalysis of oxidation of cytochrome c using molecular oxygen.
 The deficiency is characterized by heterogeneous phenotypes ranging from isolated myopathy to severe multisystem disease affecting several tissues and organs.
-Other phenotypes include hypertrophic cardiomyopathy, hepatomegaly and liver dysfunction, hypotonia, muscle weakness, exercise intolerance, developmental delay, delayed motor development and mental retardation.
+Other phenotypes include hypertrophic cardiomyopathy, hepatomegaly and liver dysfunction, hypotonia, muscle weakness, exercise intolerance, developmental delay, delayed motor development and intellectual disability.
 Mutations in COA5 has also known to be associated with Cardioencephalomyopathy, fatal infantile, due to cytochrome c oxidase deficiency 3 (CEMCOX3).
 CEMCOX3 is an infantile disorder associated with a severely fatal course during the first weeks of life.
 It is characterized by hypertrophic cardiomyopathy and is caused by mitochondrial complex IV deficiency.
 Postmortem microscopic investigations have shown accumulation of lipid droplets in cardiomyocytes and mitochondrial proliferation.
 A homozygous mutation of 157G>C has resulted in decreased complex IV in fibroblasts and heart muscle.